 Table of Contents

-The Audit Committee is a group of independent directors responsible for overseeing the organization’s financial reporting process and the effectiveness of its internal controls and risk management systems.
+The Audit Committee is a group of independent directors responsible for overseeing the organization’s financial reporting process and the effectiveness of its internal controls and enterprise risk management solutions.
 It is one of the most important customers of an Internal Auditor.

 As one of the key stakeholders of the Audit Committee, the role of the Internal Auditor involves providing independent assurance to the Audit Committee that the organization’s risk management, governance, and internal control processes are operating effectively.

 Beyond the obvious role mentioned above, the Internal Auditor is expected to assist the Audit Committee in fulfilling its oversight responsibilities by providing objective insights, assessments, and recommendations on matters related to strategy, risk, operations, internal controls and overall performance of Internal Audit.

 Based on our decade full of experience in addressing Audit Committee across various organizations, here are some of the most desired expectations of the Audit Committee from the Internal Auditor.

 One of the key areas where the Internal Auditor is expected to provide valuable insights is in the area of strategic matters such as:

 - Review the organization’s structure and recommend ways to improve it in line with the company’s long-term strategy.
 This may involve identifying any potential conflicts of interest or areas where the organization’s structure may be hindering its ability to achieve its strategic objectives.